 Currently, I am a Computer Science PhD Candidate at Columbia University in the City of New York where I am affiliated with the Natural Language Processing Group and the Center for Computational Learning Systems (CCLS).
 My PhD advisor is Owen Rambow.
 My main research focus is on the interaction between natural language syntax and semantics.

-I am a co-founder of WordsEye, a startup company that takes text-to-scene generation, the automatic genertion of 3D scenes from natural language descriptions, to the social media market.USC/ISI working on semantics-based machine translation.
+I am a co-founder of WordsEye, a startup company that takes text-to-scene generation, the automatic genertion of 3D scenes from natural language descriptions, to the social media market.

 Spring 2015: COMS W3134 - Data Structures in Java.

 Fall 2014: Two sections COMS W3101 - Programming Languages: Python (1st half of fall), Scala (2nd half of fall).

 Spring 2012: COMS W3101-3 - Programming Languages: Python.